 Social distancing: how is it for you?

 Amid the check-lists on how to stay happy and healthy; and of what to do and more often what not to do (pretty much everything!), we might forget that we are still all individuals with the same individual minds and bodies we had before we were all placed in lockdown.
-As such, we are all going to experience the coming months in markedly different ways.
+As such, we are all going to experience the coming weeks and months in markedly different ways.

 Finding the real you

 If you are a natural loner, you might find for the first time in years you are really craving other people’s company.
 Conversely the ‘party people’ around us might find they are actually bearing up pretty well spending more time alone.